phoenixframework/plds/README.md

 Note that some pages will be disabled when using PLDS.
 "Metrics" page is disabled because we can't tell which module is responsible for the data upfront.
+The "Request logger" page is disabled as well.

 "OS Data" page is enabled only if the node has the `os_mon` application running.

 <!-- MDOC !-->